Tomtom9874/TheDeuteriumCalculator/README.md

 You will be prompted for the path to each mzML file.
 You can copy the path on Windows by holding shift and right clicking the file and selecting "Copy as Path."
 The program will then begin processing the data automatically until this step is finished.
 At that point detailed outputs will be generated which contain information on every peak matched.

-Step two can either be selected immediately or one can exit the program and manually edit data.
+Step two can either be selected immediately or the program may be exited allowing for manual editing of the data.
 This can be acheived by changing the intensity of any points that are incorrect to zero.
 **If changes are made to the data, the program must be restarted before they can be recognized.** Step two will generate the final outputs, including summary data and the Woods' Plot.

 ## Notes

 * Step one only needs to be completed once per experiment, unless user error is noticed such as incorrect selection of mzML files.
-* If you are working on multiple experiments simultaneously, one must be careful to change the names of any outputs or move them, as they will otherwise be overwritten.
+* When working on multiple experiments simultaneously the names of output files must be changed, or the files moved, or else they will be overwritten.
 * Always close any existing output files before running the program.
+* For every path in the Parameters.py file make sure to wrap the path in quotes and have an 'r' before the open quotes.
+* Ensure that all file endings match what is requested in the Parameters.py (Some must have no file extension).